 - 11.1 The College regards the malicious raising of false and unfounded allegations as a serious matter, which will be dealt with under the Disciplinary Procedure.
-Where a malicious allegation is made externally, this would be likely to be seen as bringing the College into disrepute. - 11.2 In the case of malicious allegations, the Clerk will report the matter to the Principal, who will initiate the College's disciplinary procedures.
+Where a malicious allegation is made externally, this would be likely be seen as bringing the College into disrepute. - 11.2 In the case of malicious allegations, the Director of Governance will report the matter to the Principal, who will initiate the College's disciplinary procedures.

-12 If you are not Satisfied
+12 If you are not satisfied